xinyanh4701/apcsa-writeups/unit2-writeup.md

 I was stuck on the last and the second last option.
 I knew that `checkingAccount1` and `checkingAccount2` are objects.
 Objects could be mutable or immutable (can't change memory location) but, I don't remember if objects are the mutable ones or Strings (type of object) are the mutable ones.
 I decided to skip this question to come back later since I took quite a long time thinking about this.
 When I came back to this question, I remembered that objects are the mutable ones meaning Strings are the immutable ones.
 Since `checkingAccount1` and `checkingAccount2` are objects, both objects would be changing values.
 This would make the last option the correct answer.

 ### Takeaways
+* Go over the mistakes you've made in your exam/quizzes
+* Try to figure out why you've made that mistake
+* If you're stuck on a problem, you can come back later to try solve the problem